Bob’s Cove Sanctuary Project, supported by the Hugo Charitable Trust

 Nestled on the shores of Lake Whakatipu, Bob’s Cove is home to one of the most intact native beech forests remaining near Queenstown.
 This peaceful spot draws thousands of visitors every year — but beneath the surface, a battle is quietly unfolding to protect the wildlife that calls it home.

-Together with the Bob’s Cove Predator Control Group, Whakatipu Wildlife Trust, and with generous support from the Hugo Charitable Trust, we’re working to defend this precious habitat from the constant pressure of introduced predators.
+Together with the Bob’s Cove Predator Control Group, Whakatipu Wildlife Trust, and with generous support from the Hugo Charitable Trust, we’re working to defend this precious habitat from the pressure of introduced predators.

 The forest and surrounding shrubland provide critical habitat for native species like: